mustafaemresahin/tamagotchi-project/README.md

 ## Introduction

-Tamagotchi Project is a C++ program that brings the nostalgia of virtual pets to your computer.
-You can create, play with, feed, and take care of your virtual pets.
+Tamagotchi Project is a C++ program that you can create, play with, feed, and take care of your virtual pets.
 The program provides a text-based interface for managing the well-being of your digital companions.

 ## Features